PolymerLabs/arcs/README.md

 - Click "Apply" then "OK"
 - Re-import the project by hitting the bazel logo in the upper right hand corner.

+### IntelliJ

+- Install IntelliJ.
+Community Edition is sufficient.
+- Open Android Studio and install the Bazel extension.
+- Upon restarting IntelliJ, click "Import Bazel Project"
+- Select the workspace by navigating to the arcs folder, then click "Next".
+- Choose "Import project view file" and click on the three dots.
+- Navigate to the arcs folder, and select the `intellij.bazelproject` file.
+Click "OK".
+- Click "Next".
+- Click "Finish".

+If you get a `Error:Cannot run program "bazel" (in directory "$path"): error=2, No such file or directory` error, follow these instructions:
+- Go to IntelliJ IDEA -> Preferences -> Bazel Settings
+- Find the Bazel binary location, and click the three dots next to it.
+- Navigate to the correct location, and select the Bazel binary.
+  - If you don't know where the Bazel binary is located, open a terminal and run `which bazel`.
+- Click "Apply" then "OK"
+- Re-import the project by hitting the bazel logo in the upper right hand corner.

+If you get an error related to the Android SDK not being installed, follow the prompts and then restart IntelliJ.

 ## Testing

 The simplest way to run tests is to let the targets do all the work.
 These